Duct Leakage Test in Palm, PA

 A duct leakage test begins by blocking all ducts and registers with duct mask tape across both the supply and return sides.

-After the registers are sealed, we fasten the duct tester to the unit or to a main return.
+After the registers are sealed, we connect the duct tester to either the main HVAC unit or its primary return.

-The ducts are then depressurized to a Pascal of 25.
-With the ducts depressurized we can use the nanometer to get a reading of the duct leakage.
+The ducts are then depressurized to 25 Pascals.
+With the ducts at this pressure, we can use the nanometer to measure the duct leakage.

 Schedule Your Duct Leakage Test in Palm, PA

-We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, improve energy efficiency, and safeguard your HVAC system’s long-term health.
+We use industry-standard duct blaster equipment and offer expert on-site guidance to help you pass your test, improve energy efficiency, and protect the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Palm, PA with dependable and energy-efficient testing solutions.